jPaez-Farrell/JPaez-Farrell.github.io/_pages/about.md

 ---
 permalink: /
-title: "I am a macroeconomist specialising in DSGE modelling and applied macroeconomics"
+title: ""
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+## I am a macroeconomist specialising in DSGE modelling and applied macroeconomics"

-This repository is a work in progress.
+### This repository is a work in progress.